Improving air quality and comfort in buildings through energy efficiency can lead to better health.

 - Saving Energy, Saving Lives: The Health Impacts of Avoiding Power Plant Pollution with Energy Efficiency (Feb.
 2018)

 ACEEE focuses on both indoor and outdoor air quality in their work.
-They are hosting a Bridging Health & Energy Efficiency working group to discuss research on health and energy efficiency programs, practice and policies through January 2020.
-Information on other ACEEE health work is available on their Health & Environment page.
+Their Bridging Health & Energy Efficiency working group discusses research on health and energy efficiency programs, practice and policies.
+See also ACEEE’s Health & Environment page.

 2. Energy Plus Health Program Models and Guidance